Projectyle

-Projectyle s a sports video game originally released in 1990 for the Amiga and Atari ST.
+Projectyle is a sports video game originally released in 1990 for the Amiga and Atari ST.

 Gameplay

 The game is based around a futuristic take on air hockey, albeit one where three participants compete and attempt to score points rather than two.

 Development

 The game was developed by British developer Eldritch the Cat, and published by Electronic Arts.

 Reception

 Alan Emrich and Chris Lombardi reviewed the game for Computer Gaming World, and stated that "Projectyle would be just another "Rollerball" rip-off if it weren't for the flavor that is added in terms of individual players with ratings in 6 statistics, unique home fields with personalities of their own, and special effects objects that add twists to the game play."